cpz/cpz.github.io/_posts/2020/2020-01-17-Lost-Ark-Unexpected-Data-Mining.md

 PLAYER_CLASS_REAPER            = 404,
 ~~~

-[Original post \[3\]][3] were made by me on UC but I decided to post it there too with describing how I found these things.
+[Original post \[3\]][3] was by me on UC but I decided to post it here too, also describing how I found these things.

-I know its nothing "big" but it was cool find something like this.
+I know its nothing “big” but it was interesting to find something like this.

-If you want to lurk more in game engine for finding anything else interesting then there a [link \[4\]][4] to dump of Game Engine.
+If you want to learn more about the game engine for finding anything else interesting then here is a link [4] to a dump of the Game Engine.

-Well, I don't know how to end this post but there we go.
-Its how I got un-released data from game engine.
+Well, I don’t know how to end this post but here is my method for obtaining the un-released data from the game engine.

 Thanks for reading!